 - 6.1 The Council of Governors will hold a number of meetings per year, the number to be determined by the Chairman.
-The schedule for these meetings and for other activities will be proposed by the Trust Secretary and is subject to approval by the Council of Governors. - 6.2 It is expected that Governors will attend meetings of the Council of Governors and of any committees or working groups (including Project Working Focus Groups) to which they are appointed but it is accepted that there will be occasions on which Governors cannot attend, in which case they will give apologies for absence.
+The schedule for these meetings and for other activities will be proposed by the Trust Secretary and is subject to approval by the Council of Governors. - 6.2 It is expected that Governors will attend meetings of the Council of Governors and any committees to which they are appointed but it is accepted that there will be occasions on which Governors cannot attend, in which case they will give apologies for absence.